Paul Krogmeier

 Ongoing Projects

-- Emergence of symbolic language: developing a computational model in which symbolic language and abstraction are emergent outcomes of computation
+- Emergence of abstraction: developing a computational model in which symbolic language and abstraction are emergent outcomes of computation

 - DSL synthesis: theory and algorithms for automatically synthesizing DSLs that express relevant domain concepts succinctly and irrelevant ones less succinctly or not at all